Promo code SPRING2022 will be automatically applied at checkout!

 Getting appropriate amounts of physical activity is important.
 What does “appropriate” mean?
 It means tailoring activity type and amount to your unique needs and tolerance, including your current health conditions and overall physical conditioning level.
 The goal is to hit a sweet spot where you are supporting your health without over-stressing your body.

-Not only is an appropriate amount of physical activity good for your physical health, it can also support better mental health.
+Not only is an appropriate amount of physical activity good for your physical health, but it can also support better mental health.
 Generally, a mix of moderate-intensity aerobic or cardiovascular exercise and light to moderate strength training could be a good place to start.
-If you are struggling with chronic fatigue, however, you may need to start at a much slower and gentler place guided by your medical team.
+If you are struggling with chronic fatigue, however, you may need to start at a much slower and gentler pace guided by your medical team.

 3) Reduce Stress Levels